dddrrreee/cs140e-win19/labs/lab14-watch/README.md

 IMO `sublime` and other IDE's have  crippled how people code --- after saving a file, often there's 30-60seconds of switching screens, mouse clicks, etc before you actually get a compile and edit done.
-I'd assert that you're more likely to stay in a flow state if after you save code, all the compile-run happens automatically and immediately.
+I'd assert that you're more likely to stay in a flow state as soon as you save code, all the compile-run happens automatically and immediately.

 So we are going to build a simple tool that that lets you do so.
 It works as follows.
   1. You invoke it:

           cmd-watch ./program-name arg1 arg2

   2. `cmd-watch` will monitor all the `.c`, `.h`, `.S`, `.s` files in the current directory and if they are modified, execute the command `./program-name` with the arguments `arg1`, `arg2`, etc.